-As of December 31, 2017, LIPA served approximately 1.1 million retail electric customers, of whom approximately 89 percent were residential users.
-During the year ending December 31, 2017, residential customers provided approximately 47.7 percent of LIPA's annual retail electric revenues and commercial customers provided approximately 49.3 percent of annual retail electric revenues.
+As of December 31, 2019, LIPA served approximately 1.14 million retail electric customers, of whom approximately 89 percent were residential users.
+During the year ended December 31, 2019, residential customers provided approximately 52.6 percent of LIPA's annual retail electric revenues and commercial customers provided approximately 45 percent of annual retail electric revenues.
 The remaining balance is revenue from retail sales of public lighting, other public authorities, and miscellaneous others.

 Although commercial customers provide a significant portion of annual electric sales revenues, these customers only account for approximately 10 percent of the retail electric customers served by LIPA.
 In general, individual commercial customers are relatively small.
 The Service Area contains little traditional "industrial" loads, and customers served under this rate classification are primarily large commercial customers.
 The single largest customer in the Service Area (the Long Island Rail Road) accounted for less than two percent of total electric sales during the period of this report and less than two percent of total retail electric revenues during the same period.
+In addition, the ten largest customers in the Service Area accounted for nearly 8% of total sales and 6% of revenue.

-Summary information on annual retail energy sales and retail electric revenues within the Service Area during the 2013 through 2017 period can be found in Table 1-1.
+Summary information on annual retail energy sales and retail electric revenues within the Service Area during the 2015 through 2019 period can be found in Table 1-1.